 The upper leaf blades are only 4 to 6 mm wide and up to 2.5+ feet long, are green to bluish-green in color and also rough on the surface.
 The base of these leaves and the leafless sheaths below them, when they die down are what form the tussocks associated with the species.

 The inflorescence consists of 3 to 6 spikes composed of 2 to 3 erect staminate (male) reddish-brown flower spikes with the terminal spike short stalked and the others without stalks; and just below them, 3 to 4 ascending pistillate (female) flower spikes. the lowest of which can be 1.6 to 10.8 cm long and 3 to 5 mm wide.
-These flowering stems arise laterally from the base of the plant, not from a stem.
+These flowering stems are first year shoots.
 The bract that forms at the base of the inflorescence in most sedges is, in this species, shorter than or equal to the inflorescence itself and only 3 to 4.5 mm wide.

 The perigynia (The bladder-like sacs that enclose the female flower and later the fruit are called perigynia, singular - perigynium) have a thickened acute beak (0.1 to 0.2 mm) , pale brown in color, sometimes with reddish-brown spots, ascending, ovoid but somewhat flattened, and can have 0 to 5 obscure veins on the face plus two marginal ribs.
 They very from 1.7 to 3.4 mm long and 0.8 to 1.8 mm wide.
 The scales of the female spikes are reddish-brown with usually white margins, shorter than the perigynia, with rounded to pointed tips and awn-less.
 The achenes are loosely enclosed.